How to adjust a monitor using the front buttons

 Degauss - This button will degauss the CRT (cathode ray tube), restoring possible color impurities.
 After this button is pressed, the degaussing circuit will be activated and then deactivated after a few seconds.
 Pressing and holding this button for a few seconds may cause your computer monitor to reset all data.

 Corner and Trapezoid Correction - Using this button or wheel the user can either round the edges of the picture or move the picture inward like an hour glass or outwards.

 Vertical Linearity - Sets the width of the vertical lines.

 Moire - Removes or reduces the Moire effect, if any.

-OSD Controls - If the monitor contains OSD controls, allows for the OSD menus to be adjusted.
+OSD Controls - If the monitor contains OSD (on-screen display) controls for the OSD menus to be adjusted.